- Academic Promotions (Higher Education) Policy

 - If the Head/Director of a Portfolio or Centre conducts PRDP with the applicant, then the Head/Director of a Portfolio or Centre, in consultation with the applicant, will appoint a senior person from a relevant discipline in the University to write this report.
 The Head/Director must seek advice from the relevant Deputy Vice-Chancellor regarding this appointment.

-- The composition of the promotion committee will depend on whether an applicant is from a Faculty or an academic organisational unit.
+- The composition of the promotion committee will depend on whether an applicant is from a School or an academic organisational unit.

 - The chair of the relevant promotion committee is responsible for informing the relevant Deputy Vice-Chancellor of the composition of the committee prior to the committee meeting.